Stochastic Stability of Monotone Economies in Regenerative Environments

 Thus, from (\ref{iterate}), (\ref{iterate1}), (\ref{rank1}) and (\ref{rank2}):

 Since $v_{k}(\bar{k};z)<\infty$ by $\bar{k}>0$, $\gamma>1$, $v_{k}(\tilde {k};z)>0$, letting $N\rightarrow\infty$ yields a contradiction. \end{proof}

-{\bf Acknowledgement:} The research of S.\ Foss was partially supported by EPSRC grant EP/I017054/1.
-The research of V.\ Shneer was supported by EPSRC grant EP/L026767/1.
-The Research of J.\ Thomas and T.\ Worrall was supported by ESRC grant ES/L009633/1.
+\textbf{Acknowledgement:} We thank two referees and the Associate Editor for their helpful and constructive comments.
+The research of S.~Foss was partially supported by EPSRC grant EP/I017054/1 and by RSF grant 17-11-01173.
+The research of S.~Shneer was supported by EPSRC grant EP/L026767/1.
+The research of J.~Thomas and T.~Worrall was supported by ESRC grant ES/L009633/1.